 TASTE: Keswick Vineyards

-There are around 35 wineries on the “Monticello Wine Trail: The Birthplace of American Wine.”
+There are over 40 wineries on the “Monticello Wine Trail: The Birthplace of American Wine.”
 But not every one has a dog park.
 Or welcomes well-behaved pups into the tasting room.
+Keswick Vineyards does.